Building formally verified infrastructure, writing about what compounds over time.

 LambdaClass

-Protocol engineering, systems programming, and formal verification.
-We build Ethereum infrastructure, zero-knowledge cryptography, and the programming language Concrete.
-The work that others build on.
+I started LambdaClass to do the work others build on.
+Protocol engineering, systems programming, formal verification.
+Ethereum infrastructure, zero-knowledge cryptography, the Concrete programming language.

 Levenue

-Europe's largest revenue-based financing platform, processing over $1B in loans per year.
-I own part of it and built the underwriting engine.
+I own part of Levenue and built its underwriting engine.
+It is Europe's largest revenue-based financing platform, processing over $1B in loans per year.

 Ergodic Group